JoaoPauloAntunes/JoaoPauloAntunes/README.md

 - 🔭 I'm currently working for a precision agriculture company.
 - 👨‍💻 I like to build things with Python, React, React Native, Docker, AWS, SQL databases, Amazon DynamoDB and modern backend APIs.
 - 🌱 I'm currently learning to use AWS CDK.
-- 💬 Ask me about: tech, movies, animes.
+- 💬 Ask me about: tech, movies, animes, gym and races.

 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination are, by themselves, omnipotent." - Calvin Coolidge